WindMillCode/Google/certifications/big_Data/README.md

 * avoid overwhelming worker memory to “resources exceeded" error
 * BigQuery provides fast, low-memory approximations of aggregate functions.
 Instead of using __COUNT(DISTINCT …)__,  use __APPROX_COUNT_DISTINCT__ on large data streams when a small stat uncertainty in the result is ok.

+#### Performance Considerations Cheatsheet

+* avoid unneded columns
+* some fn are faster than others
+* filter early and often
+* outermost query
+* largest table on the left
+* wildcards to query multiple tables
+* low cardinatliy is faster than high cardinatliy
+* time partition for easier search

+### Lab Creating Date-Partitioned Tables in BigQuery

+* Common use-cases for date-partitioned tables
+    * All transactions for the last year
+    * All visitor interactions within the last 7 days
+    * All products sold in the last month

+* you need your partitioned tables to expire, you will be charged for them

+#